mechy88/css-exercises/foundations/02-class-id-selectors/README.md

 ### Self Check
 - Do the odd numbered `p` elements share a class?
+Yes
 - Do the even numbered `div` elements have unique IDs?
+Yes
 - Does the Number 3 element have multiple classes?
+Yes Note to self: I used an online color extractor to copy the colors